volodymyrhudyma/blog/content/blog/fragments-in-react.md

 ## Summary

+There are many advantages to using fragments, such as:

+* Cleaner HTML structure
-Using Fragments brings a lot of advantages, like cleaner HTML structure, slightly better performance, especially noticeable with the larger trees and avoiding styling problems which may occur because of having an extra DOM element within the specific HTML structure.
+* Slightly better performance (especially noticeable with larger trees)
+* Avoidance of styling problems (which can occur because of having an additional DOM element within the specific HTML structure)

-Fragments are definitely worth using and are a great replacement for DOM nodes as a parent elements.
+Fragments are definitely worth using and are a great replacement for DOM nodes as parent elements.

+Make sure you use them as often as necessary.